This documentation page assumes that you already have a SeekTable account. Create your free account by signing up.

 value

-is a name of dimension in the cube that
+a name of dimension in the 'lookup' cube that is used as a primary key.

 Typical usage scenarious:

-To combine measures from different cubes create expression-type measure and use this function:
+To combine measures that are present in different cubes you can add a calculated measure and use this function:

 Cube("cubeId").Measure("measureName", dimMappingDictionary)

-is an identifier of the cube you want to query (you can get this ID from URL of the cube view),
+an identifier of the target cube that contains a measure you want to merge.
+You can find this ID in the cube's URL.

 measureName

-you can define a mapping between dimensions of source cube and target cube if they don't match,
+a mapping between dimension names of source cube and target cube (if they don't match), for example:

-With this capability you can define formulas that involve metrics from different data sources.
-For example, for report that displays actual sales or profit per period you can define 'planned' values with CSV and then calculate absolute or relative difference.
+This capability allows you to define formulas that involve metrics from different data sources.
+For example, the report that displays actual sales (or, say, profit per period) can be extended with 'estimated' values that come from the uploaded CSV and then the difference can be calculated.